ZinggJM/GxEPD2/README.md

 ### Low Level Bitmap Drawing Support
  - bitmap drawing support to the controller memory and screen is available:
  - either through the template class instance methods that forward calls to the base display class
- - or directy using an instance of a base display class and calling its methods directly
+ - or directly using an instance of a base display class and calling its methods directly

 ### Supporting Arduino Forum Topics: